 Enter candidate Trump.

 Once Trump began to be taken seriously as a contender for the Republican nomination, the Republican Party began to be suffused with a new type of pseudo-conservative identity politics that had previously remained on the alt-right margins.
 After years of feeling marginalized and overlooked, many conservatives shared how refreshing it was finally to have someone as tough as Trump on their side.
 To paraphrase what one person said, “when you’re in a fight, you want the dog who can bite the hardest and bark the loudest to be on your side.”
 But what do we mean by “our side”?
-Numerous Trump supporters were transparent in acknowledging that their “side” was not a set of principles or a political philosophy, but white working and middle class Americans.
+Numerous Trump supporters were transparent in acknowledging that their “side” was not a set of principles or a political philosophy or any viewpoint about what will benefit the common good, but white working and middle class Americans.
 In a strange appropriation of the very identity politics they had eschewed under Obama, countless Republicans were ready to sacrifice their conservative principles for the relief of finally having a champion on their side.
 This has led more than one liberal commentator to remark the irony that the Republicans have become the new party of identity politics.

 The conservatives who have embraced identity politics under Trump are not bad people and are not necessarily racist, just as the ethnic minorities who embraced identity politics under Obama are not necessarily bad or racist.
 But one of the problems with identity politics—whether from the Right or the Left—is that whenever it is allowed to flourish, it foments and encourages the worst elements of our society, including those who are willing to use violence to suppress the groups they dislike.
 When this happens, people in the middle easily drift to the extremes, being emboldened by those on the other extreme in a toxic spiral of self-perpetuating reactions and counter-reactions.